jortvanleenen/draughts.js/README.md

 // -> false, bad piece X
 ```

-### load_pdn(pdn, [ options ])
+### parsePdn(pdn, options)

 Load the moves of a game stored in
 [Portable Draughts Notation](https://en.wikipedia.org/wiki/Portable_Draughts_Notation).

+- The `pdn` parameter is expected to be a string.
+- The `options` parameter is optional and is expected to be an object.
-Options is a optional parameter that contains a 'newline_char' which is a
-string representation of a RegExp (and should not be pre-escaped) and defaults
+At the moment, only one option/key is supported: `newline_char` which is a string representation of a RegExp (and should not be pre-escaped).
+It defaults to '\r?\n', meaning new lines on most common platforms should be supported by default.
-to '\r?\n').
-Returns true if the pdn was parsed successfully, otherwise false.
+- Returns true if the pdn was parsed successfully, otherwise false.

 ```js
 var draughts = new Draughts();